England's top 10 moments under Gareth Southgate: Luke Shaw, Harry Kane and Raheem Sterling memories

 England came into the Euro 2020 last-16 tie with Germany with the biggest question mark over their credentials since Southgate took over.

-Getting to the semi-finals of World Cup 2018 had been an achievement, but they had still not beaten a major player in an international tournament since seeing off their old foes at Euro 2000 - and even that wasn't much to write home about.
+Getting to the semi-finals of World Cup 2018 had been an achievement, but they had still not beaten a major player in an international tournament since seeing off their old foes at Euro 2000 - and even that was not much to write home about.

 England were stoic for long periods, unspectacular but solid and showed their growing maturity as they wore down their visitors before late goals from Raheem Sterling and Harry Kane saw them through.

-Even after Sterling's opener, it wasn't until Kane, who had not scored all tournament to that point, turned in the second with four minutes to go that England fans could finally relax.
+Even after Sterling's opener, it was not until Kane, who had not scored all tournament to that point, turned in the second with four minutes to go that England fans could finally relax.

 He called it a moment of "joy and pure elation" - try being in the stands, Harry.